kora-projects/kora-docs/mkdocs/blog/en/kora-dont-need-orm.md

 For concurrent services, fewer hidden mutations often make code easier to reason about.

-## Nullability Should Follow the Query, Not a Canonical Entity
+## Nullability Should Follow the Query, Not a Canonical Entity { #nullability-follow-query }

 A table column may be non-null, but an outer join can make the projection nullable.
 A table may have a nullable column that one query filters to